nishap1225/nishap1225.github.io/_posts/2020-08-14-Centralized-Node-Attribute-Database-for-High-Performance-Computing.md

 #### [Github](https://github.com/LLNL/HPCCEA/tree/master/2020/Genders) | [Presentation](https://drive.google.com/file/d/1wSphZDyJK3cgB54JE0zQWa2RnX2kQsXn/view?usp=sharing)

-*Note: These links will be updated with the final version after my internship ends.*

 ### Background
 The [*genders tool*](https://github.com/chaos/genders) is an open source LLNL tool that stores information about node configurations and is used for cluster configuration management.
 On each cluster, there exists a file which contains configuration information about a node.
 The genders file is replicated on each node of the cluster.
 The genders file can be queried with the command line `nodeattr` tool.